Holly Walker: Later career

-The Whole Intimate Mess
+Walker was deputy executive director of The Helen Clark Foundation from 2020 to 2022.
+After leaving that role she returned to work in the public service.

-Walker's first book, The Whole Intimate Mess: Motherhood, Politics, and Women's Writing, was launched in June 2017.
-It describes her experiences while trying to combine motherhood and her career as an MP, including post-natal depression and instances of intentional self-injury.
+Books

-Family life
+Walker's first book, The Whole Intimate Mess: Motherhood, Politics, and Women's Writing, was published by Bridget Williams Books (BWB) in June 2017.
+It describes Walker's experiences while trying to combine motherhood and her career as an MP, including post-natal depression and instances of intentional self-injury.

-Walker is in a civil union with David Haines.
-They live in Petone with their 2 daughters.
+With Kathy Errington, the former executive director of The Helen Clark Foundation, Walker edited a collection of essays, Reconnecting Aotearoa: Loneliness and Connection in the Age of Social Distance, which was released by BWB in November 2023.